 - Why should anyone care?

-Key Messages are key message points meant to inform all B2B marketing tactics.
-These are more guideposts that will help inform creative, ad copy, tag lines, social content, PR pitches, and everything else that makes up a B2B digital marketing strategy.
+Key Messages are messages meant to inform all B2B marketing tactics.
+These are more guideposts that will help inform creative, ad copy, tag lines, social content, PR pitches, and everything else that‘s a part of your brand strategy.

-Channel Execution: This part of the plan covers all channels to execute the marketing strategy and campaign.
-There are a few different ways to categorize this part of the strategy. one way is to break it down by paid, earned, shared, and owned media.
-Then, within each section, there would be a tactical plan showing all the campaign elements.
+Channel Execution: This part of the plan covers all channels to execute the brand marketing strategy and campaign.
+There are a few different ways to categorize this part of the strategy.
+One way is to break it down by the PESO model–paid, earned, shared, and owned media.
+Within each section, there would be a tactical plan showing all the campaign elements.

 For example, the paid media section will include a media plan and the following: